yagmuraksu/RPG/README.md

 # RPG
-In this project, I am building an RPG game to get familirize myself with HTML, CSS and JavaScript by following freeCodeCamp tutorial.
+In this project, I am building an RPG game to get familiar with HTML, CSS and JavaScript by following freeCodeCamp tutorial.

 # What this program do?